 Summary of Community Input on Implementation

 There was limited community input on the implementation of Recommendation 28.
 In general, the community indicates awareness of the methods and processes for nominating and electing Board members and general satisfaction with their terms.
-Some commenters did note, however, that a potential conflict of interest with the community remains.
+Some commenters did note, however, that a potential conflicts of interest with the community remains.

 Some noted that it's important to draw Board members from existing community groups to ensure the knowledge and understanding of ICANN and technical expertise to serve effectively.
-One comment suggested that Board service could be used as a mechanism to grow the community by creating initiatives to recruit from a wider community of participants to expand the range of expertise available.
+One comment suggested that Board service could be used as a mechanism to grow the community by creating initiatives to recruit from a wider community of participants.
 This commenter also underscored the importance of clearly demonstrating or articulating the traditionally high professional standard to which the Board works.

 In contrast to comments in support of the existing Board selection processes, one commenter asked, “Is it reasonable that the Board should provide to the Nominating Committee the 'profile' of the Board Members it claims it requires in the next turnover?”